Simulink (system simulation Matlab extension)

 6. use and access

-Access is via a campus license.
+- Access is provided through a campus license.

 7. support and contact